anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 -  Kernel space
 -  User space

-The Kernel is the core of the Operating System, controlling all hardware resources and managing the interaction with software components.
+The kernel is the core of the Operating System, controlling all hardware resources and managing the interaction with software components.
 Kernel features include key containerisation capabilities, such as control groups (cgroups) and namespaces, used and managed by the container runtime to provide isolation between the user space processes.
 The Kernel provides an API to applications running in the user space (which usually has its own southbound interface provided